Young Actor: Youth Studios

 - School Break Camps are 1 week performance and skills-based day camps for grades 1-8.
 They are held during the Mid-Winter and Spring breaks for most school districts.

-- The Summer Camp program offers dozens of 1 and 2-week skill-building and performance-based day camps for grades pre-K-12.
+- The Summer Camp program offers 1 and 2-week skill-building and performance-based day camps for grades pre-K-12.